Tudat/tudat/_sources/tutorials/jsonInterface/index.rst.txt

 JSON Interface
 ==============

-The JSON inteface makes it possible to use Tudat without knowledge of C++, the JSON interface creates the C++ settings classes, as described in :ref:`tudatFeaturesIndex`, by itself.
+The JSON inteface makes it possible to use Tudat without knowledge of C++.
+In fact, the JSON interface creates the C++ settings classes, as described in :ref:`tudatFeaturesIndex`, by itself.
 These pages of the wiki detail how the JSON interface can be used to run propagations by providing JSON input files and provide a few tutorials showcasing the main features.

 .. toctree::
+   :numbered:
    :maxdepth: 2

    basicJsonInterfaces